Asymptotic Bounds and Online Algorithms for Average-Case Matrix Discrepancy: Discrepancy of GOE matrices

 is asymptotically vanishing.
-This applies to the increasing dimension setting.
-The asymptotic bound in \cref{lem:LowerOrderTerm2} for the constant dimension setting follows in a similar manner.
-The key idea for bounding \eqref{eq:LowerOrderTerm} is to give an uniform estimate on $R_k(\delta)$ to extract the probability ratios, and then use the following inequality to bound the remaining sum of binomial coefficients.
+This applies to the increasing dimension setting in Part \ref{lem:LowerOrderTerm1}.
+The asymptotic bound in Part \ref{lem:LowerOrderTerm2} for the constant dimension setting follows in a similar manner.
+The key idea for bounding \eqref{eq:LowerOrderTerm} is to give a uniform estimate on $R_k(\delta)$ to extract the probability ratios, and then use the following inequality to bound the remaining sum of binomial coefficients.

 \begin{lemma} Let $t,n \in \N$ with $t \leq n$.
 Then

 \end{lemma}